workos/authkit-nextjs/README.md

 const { user } = await getUser({ ensureSignedIn: true });
 ```

-Enabling `ensureSignedIn` will redirect users to AuthKit if they attempt to access a page without being authed.
+Enabling `ensureSignedIn` will redirect users to AuthKit if they attempt to access the page without being authenticated.

 ### Signing out